documentacao-ustore/ucloud-rtd-manual/MEnglish/mangue-usuario.eng.rst

 For example:

-To illustrate what a pod is, by analogy, it is possible to use the sentence ‘a pod of whales’ that means “a group of whales” in this specific case, the term pod is related to the group of whales.
+To illustrate what a pod is, by analogy, it is possible to use the sentence “a pod of whales” that means “a group of whales” in this specific case, the term pod is related to the group of whales.

 .. note:: A pod is a group of one or more containers, with shared storage/network resources and a specification of how to run the containers.